jhintux/grapheno/README.md

 ## Notes

-- The blockchain file (`blockchain.cbor`) persists the blockchain state between node restarts
+- The blockchain database (default: `./blockchain_db`) persists the blockchain state between node restarts
+- Each node uses its own database directory to store blocks, UTXOs, mempool, and metadata
 - The genesis block is automatically created when the first block is mined on an empty blockchain
 - Multiple miners can connect to the same node and compete to mine blocks
+- Multiple nodes can run simultaneously, each with its own database and port
+- Nodes automatically sync with peers and maintain consensus on the longest valid chain
 - The wallet TUI requires a terminal that supports ANSI escape codes